swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

     * 011011101001001110100001011000001111001001001011
     *01100100010101100000010111000000111100100100101100111
 [*] Implement lookup improvement for pages -- use hash table for pages.
 Store keys in a vector so can use that still to manage when to write things to disk
-[ ] have database return references to nodes rather than clones?
+[*] have database return references to nodes rather than clones?
+    * And fix the need to reinsert after getting something from nodestore -- have a get always return a node, and then can manipulate in place
 [*] Use IStateKey until the final step when converting to a string for storage
     * And use bit shift to cut to the right
     * Move the conversion of istate key to string to be deeper in code -- make pages work with istate key and avoid the need to create strings all together (except on page faults).
 Can just bitshift the key to get the proper page name.